Nanoparticle-support interactions

 Alloy nanoparticles

 Alloying has been demonstrated as a remarkably successful strategy for the discovery and rational design of new catalysts.
-Alloying can help not only substituting precious noble metals with earth-abundant elements but also generating new materials with unique properties.
-Properties of nanoalloys can be tuned to a large extent for a specific application because they strongly depend on the concentration and ordering of alloy components.
+Alloying can help by substituting precious noble metals with earth-abundant elements and generating new materials with unique properties.
+The properties of nanoalloys can be tuned to a large extent for a specific application because they strongly depend on the concentration and ordering of alloy components.
 In our group, we develop advanced computational approaches to investigate the chemical ordering of components within the alloy nanocrystallites.
 The developed methods are applied to study alloy catalysts for the most societally important reactions, such as methane conversion and electrochemical water splitting.

 In-operando elucidation of bimetallic CoNi nanoparticles during high-temperature CH4/CO2 reaction, AlSabban, Falivene, Kozlov, Aguilar-Tapia, Ould-Chikh, Hazemann, Cavallo, Basset, Takanabe, Appl.
 Cat.
 B 2017, 213, 177